-To take measurements of the workplace, you'll need a stopwatch, tape measure, force gauge, and photographic equipment (video camera, 35-mm camera, etc.)
+To take measurements of the workplace, you'll need a stopwatch, tape measure, force gauge, and photographic equipment (still/video camera, etc.)

 A NOTE OF CAUTION: always have prior authorization to bring any photographic or videographic equipment on premises, and know how to handle sensitive proprietary data.